techindicium/code-challenge/README.md

 Hint: inspect the docker-compose file to find useful information.

+## Trivia

+The actual Northwind database is a sample database provided by Microsoft for educational purposes.
+The actual database differs from the copy provided herein only for the `orders_details` table, which has been extracted as a CSV and provided as an external file.

+## Requirements

 - You **must** use a combination of the tools described above to complete the challenge.
 - All tasks should be idempotent, you should be able to run the pipeline every day and, in this case, where the data is static, the output should be the same.
 - Step 2 depends on both Step 1 tasks, therefore Step 2 should not run in case *any of Step 1 do not succeed*.